Embotics/Scenarios/Deploy-Kubernetes-Cluster-vSphere-Kubeadm/README.md

 Kubernetes is an open-source system for deploying and managing containerized applications within a hybrid or cloud environment.
 Using the Snow Commander cloud management platform, you can instantiate a Kubernetes cluster, and then use vCommander’s orchestration, self-service, cloud governance and cost optimization features to manage the cluster.

-This article shows you how to use Commander and greater to get a Kubernetes cluster up and running quickly on VMware vSphere 6.5+, and to add the deployed cluster to vCommander’s inventory as a managed system.
+This article shows you how to use Commander and greater to get a Kubernetes cluster up and running quickly on VMware vSphere 6.5+, and to add the deployed cluster to vCommander’s inventory as a cloud account.
 While there are many ways to deploy Kubernetes, this solution uses the kubeadm deployment and installation method on Centos 7 Linux, 64-bit architecture.

 This article is intended for systems administrators, engineers and IT professionals.
 Previous experience with Kubernetes is required.